bertmelis/bertmelis.github.io/_posts/2021-12-01-1-Finishing-Rocky.md

 ### Podman

-On my Debian installation I ran Podman and a few virtual machines.
+On my Debian installation, I ran Podman and a few virtual machines.
 It's my goal to move everything to [Podman](https://podman.io/).
-Podman is Redhats Docker.
+Podman is Redhat's Docker.
 It runs daemonless and is capable of running rootless.
-These are advantages but my bring some difficulties, especially with SELinux.
+These are advantages but might bring some difficulties, especially with SELinux.
 We'll see where it goes.

 At least installation is simple: